PSPDFKit-labs/webpack-optimise-chunks-workaround/README.md

 - Wait PSPDFKit to be loaded before examples are started in catalog
 - Split `load` into `init` and `load` method.
 - Give vendor chunk a nice name
-- Bundle library so that big chunks like pspdfkit.pdf is in pspdfkit-lib folder
+- Bundle library so that main, runtime and vendor chunks is in pspdfkit-lib folder